Adam-Collier/100-Days-Of-Code/log.md

 ### Day 15: January 17th, Tuesday

 **Todays progress**: Started the Intermediate Algorithm challenges on FreeCodeCamp.
-The first couple were easy enough, beginning to think more in terms of object oriented programming rather than functional programming in the way I am arrpoaching the problems.
+The first couple were easy enough, beginning to find higher order functions easier to use and implement into my solutions.

 **Thoughts**: Didnt get a tonne of stuff done today, managed to get a few Kata's in here and there as well as the FreeCodeCamp challenges.
 Had a look at the Roman Numeral challenge which is my next problem to solve... looks interesting.